AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-10-24-Writing-updates.md

 *Next step*: Final revisions with coauthor comments

-*Time line*: Submit by end of November 2024
+*Timeline*: Submit by end of November 2024

 ## E5 physiology